aboutcode-org/federatedcode/README.rst

 ==============
 FederatedCode
 ==============

-FederatedCode is a decentralized, federated metadata about software applications
+FederatedCode is a decentralized, federated metadata system for open source software code and security information.

 ===================
 Quick Installation